KOM Educational Consultants

 Let’s map your credits.
 Send us your college transcript.
 We can show you exactly which TU will accept your diploma and how long it will take to graduate.

-Disclaimer: Content on the KOM Consultants blog is for informational purposes.
+Disclaimer: Content on the KOM Educational Consultants’ blog is for informational purposes.
 Admissions criteria, tuition fees, and licensing requirements are subject to change by the respective universities and regulatory bodies.
-Always verify the latest information directly with your KOM Consultant or the official regulator.
+Always verify the latest information directly with your KOM consultant or the official regulator.